-When I used to read tarot cards, I thought they were the most innocent thing in the world.
-They were a tool to help ease suffering.
+When I used to read tarot cards, I thought they were a powerful tool to help ease suffering.
 People told me how much their readings helped them.
-And more often than not, they did.
+And more often than not, those readings did help them temporarily.

 Yet, as James said, What is your life?
-It is even a vapor, that appeareth for a little time, and then vanisheth away.1 How many people in your life have already died?
+It is even a vapor, that appeareth for a little time, and then vanisheth away.
+(James 4:14).
+How many people in your life have already died?
 I’ve lost too many.
 And how many more will die?
 You know the answer to that one.